 More About Our IA Program

 The undergraduate major in interior architecture is a four-year professional program accredited by the Council of Interior Design Accreditation (CIDA) and leading to the Bachelor of Science degree in Interior Design.
-The program develops students’ creativity in the design and planning of interior spaces by emphasizing the process and communication of design.
+The program has two phases, which develops students’ creativity in the design and planning of interior spaces by emphasizing the process and communication of design.
 Students learn to integrate the art of design with the social sciences concerning the interaction of people and their environment, the history of design, and the physical sciences relating to the effects of materials on the physical health and comfort of inhabitants.
 Insight into professional practice is enhanced through internship experiences.

 Course content helps students develop communication skills such as sketching, rendering, computer-aided design, and three-dimensional modeling.
 Real world projects and design thinking experiences are emphasized in several of the studio courses.
 In addition, courses in art history, history of interiors, mechanical engineering, and art are required.
 Dedicated studios, a maker space, a resource library, lighting demonstration areas, and a computer laboratory provide physical support for the interior design curriculum.
 A portfolio is required before graduation.

 • Students follow the checksheet in place when entering the major

 • Designed to use in combination with an individual DARS Report